 So I went to an herb bar (I know so heady right?) because back then I didn’t know anything about health coaches, holistic doctors or healers.
 But I had heard of this herb bar in Austin from a friend.
 So I talked to a very lovely woman at the counter and she prescribed a tonic (click here for a simple version you can make at home).
 Well guess what?
 After one month of drinking this tonic I had my first pill- free period in ten years!
 It was oh so empowering!

 Okay, so after reading my previous article about the serious side effects associated with the birth control pill, you are probably starting to think that the pill is not the best thing for your body.
 But what other methods of birth control can you use?

 Listed below are the safest and best alternatives to the oral contraceptives.
 And I realize they all have their pros and their cons, so just weigh them out to see which one suits you best.

 The Fertility Awareness Method (FAM) requires you to track your menstrual cycle and abstain from unprotected sex during the time you can get pregnant.
 On average there are 8-10 days a female can get pregnant.
 There are many apps that you can download to track your cycle.
 I use Kindara.
-Even if you don’t choose this method, it’s a good idea to use an app like Cycle Beads to track your periods.
-Please note that if you have irregular periods or your period is outside of the 32 day range, then this method is not for you.
+You can even get a Daysy thermometer that does all the work for you!
+All you have to do is take your temperature first thing in the morning.
+Even if you don’t choose this method, it’s a good idea to use an app like this to track your periods.
+Please note that if you have irregular periods or your period is outside of the 36 day range, then this method is not for you.